 Just three months after her injury at the age of 18, Weggemann chose to return to the pool.
 In April 2008, her older sister found an article in the local newspaper discussing the Paralympic Swimming Trials at the University of Minnesota.
 Through the encouragement of her family, Mallory attended the meet as a spectator with her sister and met several of the US National Team coaches, as well as her former coach, Jim Andersen.
 Still coping with her new disability, Weggemann found one thing unchanged, her love for swimming.

 Mallory touts her Paralympic trials experience as a game changer, saying, “I have always loved the sport but when this happened I thought my days of swimming were over and when I realized I could still do it, well I will never forget that moment.”
-The following Monday, Weggemann returned to the pool and has been swimming ever since.
+Just a few days later, Weggemann returned to the pool and has been swimming ever since.

-Less than sixteen months later, Mallory broke her first set of world records at the 2009 Can Am Speedo Para Swim Meet.
-Now, she holds 34 American Records, 15 World Records, and two Paralympic Medals – one gold, the other bronze.
+Less than a year and a half later, Mallory broke her first set of world records at the 2009 Can Am Speedo Para Swim Meet.
+Over the next four years she broke 34 American Records, 15 World Records, becoming a twelve time World Champion and became a two Paralympic Medalist at the London 2012 Games – one gold, the other bronze.
 Weggemann’s Gold Medal race has been deemed one of the most memorable moments of the 2012 London Games, inspiring audiences around the world.
-Mallory currently has set her sights on the 2016 Paralympic Games in Rio and eagerly prepares by training and competing in other international events.
+Although the London 2012 Games weren’t the end for Mallory’s swimming career.

-- Current member of the US Paralympics National Team
+- 7 time member of the US Paralympics National Team

 - 2012 Paralympic Record Holder – 50m Freestyle